Workers’ Compensation Injuries

 - Occupational Heart Conditions - While heart conditions are often the result of lifestyle and heredtity, a common Workers' Compensation injury may occur in instances of enhanced stress at work.

-- Pulmonary (lung) INjuries - A long history of compensable lung related injuries exists in Wisconsin.
+- Pulmonary (lung) INjuries - A long history of compensable lung related injuries exists.
 These injuries are often caused by exposure to various substances that cause lung diseases, including lung cancer.

-- Lates Exposure - Allergic reactions to latex and the resulting injuries may be compensable Workers' Compensation injuries in Wisconsin.
+- Lates Exposure - Allergic reactions to latex and the resulting injuries may be compensable Workers' Compensation injuries.

 - Other Chemical Exposures - Long-term exposure to even small doses of potential hazardous chemicals can result in the development of an injury due to prolonged exposure.